 - Personality - What the company is all about

-They say, “The alignment of these factors is vital if we want to build, sustain and protect an organisation’s reputation.”
-Everyone involved with the company plays a role in the development of that company’s reputation.
-How everyone speaks and acts to the community outside of the operations of the company impacts that company’s reputation.
+“The alignment of these factors is vital if we want to build, sustain and protect an organization’s reputation,” they explain.
+Everyone involved with the company plays a role in the development of that company’s reputation, not just customers.
+How employees or representatives speak, act or present themselves to the community outside of the operations of the company impact that brand’s reputation.

 Schultz and Werner also state that “The objective of reputation management is to foster this harmonious relationship between identity and image.”

-That is, it's important that what the company says about itself is true, and what the community thinks about it is true, too.
+That is, it's important not only that what the company says about itself is true but what the community thinks about itself is true as well.
 In a situation of good reputation, these things should align where perception directly reflects reality.
+If they don't, then the company needs to take a look at how it represents itself and why its online reputation doesn't reflect the public perception.

 How does one manage a reputation?

-A large part of what we do as an online reputation management company is helping improve your image by increasing publicity and searchability of the positive things that are associated with you.
-We also try to bury the things that could be damaging your reputation.
+A large part of what we do as an online reputation management company is help improve your image by increasing publicity and searchability of the positive things that are associated with you and your business.
+We also work to remove or bury the things that could be damaging your reputation.

 A few common reputation management tactics include:

 - Keywords and descriptions: The key to successful social media is the ability to communicate the value of your business and brand to your customers.
 This is often accomplished through attention-grabbing content that showcases your unique value proposition and brand message.
+Also, by using well-researched keywords and descriptions, your information rises to the top of searches.
 We often help clients with creative writing by balancing the key points of their business with real insight into their brand personality.

 - Reviews and ratings: Maintain a pulse on online reviews by carefully monitoring what people are saying about your brand online.
 It is important to focus on both positive and negative reviews.
 Build on the positives and respond to the negatives.
-Always reply politely, professionally, and offer concrete solutions to root problems.
+Always reply politely and professionally, offering concrete solutions to root problems as quickly and efficiently as possible.

 - Search engine results: The first page of search engine results is critical in forming first impressions of your brand.
 Anything negative on this page can cause people to lose trust in your brand.
-Search engines include Google, Bing, Yahoo, Amazon, YouTube, and others.
+By creating positive and well-written content, your brand will be driven to the top of search results.
+This will also push down any negative content to later result pages where it will most likely not be viewed.

 Ethics and Reputation Management

-A common concern is related to the ethics of the field.
-Reputation ethics are a part of every project we consider, and we pride ourselves on being an ethical company.
+A common concern is related to the ethics of the field of reputation management.
+These ethics are a part of every project we consider and we pride ourselves on being an ethical company.
 If you’re interested in our thoughts about ethics in reputation management, check out our page on the subject.

-Reputation management operates by aligning the perception of the community of interested parties with the identity of the individual or company.
-For an online reputation management company like Reputation X, this includes SEO and other tactics that deal with online resources.
+Reputation management operates by aligning the perception in the community with the identity of the individual or company.
+For an online reputation management company like Reputation X, this includes search engine optimization (SEO) and other tactics that deal with online resources.

 Reputation theory FAQs